gsanchietti/nethvoice-doc-site/docs/administrator-manual/provisioning/gateway_provisioning.md

 ## Provisioning

-Gateway configuration is carried out in the Wizard.
+Gateway configuration is performed using the Wizard.

-Gateway provisioning adheres to the same guidelines as provisioning for phones, with one key distinction: unlike phones, NethVoice establishes a direct connection to the gateway via telnet to upload the configuration, eliminating the need for the gateway to fetch it.
+Provisioning follows the same general rules as phone provisioning, with one important difference: NethVoice uploads the configuration to the gateway over a direct telnet connection, so the gateway does not need to fetch its configuration.

-Gateway configuration is performed with the gateway online; by default, gateways initiate in DHCP mode.

-However, by selecting `Add Gateway`, it is feasible to generate a configuration for a gateway not yet connected and subsequently configure it by uploading the file through the gateway's web interface.
+Gateways must be online to receive an automatic upload; by default they boot in `DHCP` mode.
+However, you can also prepare a configuration file in advance for a gateway that is not yet connected by using **Add Gateway**.
+The generated file can then be uploaded manually via the gateway’s web interface when the device is available.

 ### Configuring Gateways